1. Ask How Long the Roofing Contractor Has Been in Business

 10. Ask if the Roofing Contractor Is an Authorised Installer

-Is the roofing contractor a preferred partner and authorised installer for the manufacturer?
-This is an important consideration, as manufacturers won’t honour their warranties when a roof is installed by a non-authorised installer.
+Is the roofing contractor a preferred partner and authorized installer for the manufacturer?
+This is an important consideration, as manufacturers won’t honour their warranties when a roof is installed by a non-authorized installer.